anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 ## 3.2 Infrastructure Services

-> This chapter shall list the services provided by the infrastructure.
-Some example of these services are: log collection, monitoring, health check, load balancer.
-For the sake of clarity CaaS services should be also listed, like container lifecycle management or networking services.

 ### 3.2.1 Container Compute Services

 The primary interface between the Physical / Virtual Infrastructure and any